balOS/quartz/content/Q- How do we increase the frequency of social tagging behaviors.md

 ---
-title: "Q- How do we increase the frequency of social tagging behaviors"
+title: Q- How do we increase the frequency of social tagging behaviors
-enableToc: false # do not show a table of contents on this page
+enableToc: false
+tags: question
 ---
 [[C- Social tagging is a key user behavior to managing a decentralized knowledge graph]]